-An actuarial review of CoM was carried out as at 30 June 2019 for AASB 1056 purposes.
-The last full investigation was carried out as at 30 June 2017.
-This investigation concluded that CoM was in a satisfactory financial position as at 30 June 2017 as defined in SPS160.
-A total service liability actuarial surplus of \$12.2 million was identified by the 2017 investigation.
+An actuarial review of CoM was carried out as at 30 June 2021 for AASB 1056 purposes.
+The last full actuarial investigation was as at 30 June 2020.
+This 2020 investigation concluded that CoM was in a satisfactory financial position as at 30 June 2020 as defined in SPS160.
+A total service liability actuarial surplus of \$9.2 million was identified by the 2020 investigation (2017 investigation: \$12.2million).

-The Trustee agreed the following funding plan that was recommended by the Fund's Actuary as part of the 30 June 2017 investigation.
+The Trustee agreed the following funding plan that was recommended by the Fund's Actuary as part of the 30 June 2020 investigation.
 Under the plan, City of Melbourne pays:

-- A contribution rate of 13% (inclusive of 1% of salary continuance cover) of salaries for Division D members - Top-up amounts for existing members equal to the amount increased for contribution tax: Benefits Payment less (Vested Benefit x VBI).
+- From 1 July 2020, a contribution rate of 13% (inclusive of 1% of salary continuance cover) of salaries for Division D members - From 1 July 2021, a contribution rate of 0%for Division D members - Top-up amounts for existing members if the VBI is below 100% equal to the amount of the member's Benefit payment less (the member's Vested benefit x VBI) increased for contribution tax.
 Top up payments are to be calculated and invoiced quarterly in arrears.
-Top-up payments are required from all retrenchments (VBI capped at 100%), but for other exits only when the VBI is below 100%.
 Benefits payments exclude the amount of any insurance proceeds, and - Any additional contributions that may be required in future under SPS 160.